Want Chunky Highlights? Here’s Everything You Need to KnowApril 24, 2023

 There are two ways to approach the look, according to Papanikolas.
-“It depends on if you really want to push the envelope and have a strong, edgy look, or if you want a softer, contrast effect,” he says.
+“It depends on if you want to push the envelope and have a strong, edgy look, or if you want a softer effect,” he says.

 How to Create Chunky Highlights

-STEP 1: Start by sectioning out where you want to place your highlights.
-If you want it to frame the face, part your hair down the middle and section out the front pieces.
+Start by sectioning out where you want to place your highlights.
+If you want them to frame the face, part your hair down the middle and section out the front pieces.

-STEP 2: Apply your bleach to the thick, chunky sections of your choice.
+Apply your bleach to the thick, chunky sections of your choice.
 A great at-home kit to try for this is the L’Oréal Paris Colorista Bleach Highlights.
 We also love the Garnier Olia Highlights kits, which come in one shade for blondes and another for brunettes.
-If you have dark hair, take Papanikolas’ advice and take your time as you work to achieve the lighter shade.
-Then, wrap it in foil and let it set as directed on the package.
-After time is up, it’s time to wash it out to reveal your results.
+If you have dark hair, take Papanikolas’s advice and take your time as you work to achieve the lighter shade.
+Then, wrap it in foil and let it sit as directed on the package.
+After time is up, wash it out to reveal your results.
 Again, you’ll achieve the best results at the salon, rather than at home.

-“Brass is going to be your biggest enemy especially on darker hair, so it’s important to use a blue- or violet-based shampoo,” says Papanikolas.
-We recommend the Matrix Total Results Brass Off Shampoo or Matrix Total Results So Silver Shampoo to help neutralize any unwanted yellow and orange tones.
+“Brass is going to be your biggest enemy, especially on darker hair, so it’s important to use a blue- or violet-based shampoo,” says Papanikolas.
+We recommend the Matrix Total Results Brass Off Shampoo for brunettes or Matrix Total Results So Silver Shampoo for blondes to help neutralize any unwanted yellow and orange tones.
 To make the color appear extra cool-toned, try using the L'Oréal Paris EverPure Anti-Brass Purple Mask once a week.